-The judoka can choose which techniques they would like to show and demonstrate them to the left or right using any suitable grip.
+The judoka can choose which techniques to demonstrate and demonstrate them to the left or right using any suitable grip.

 - Explain the meaning of the following Japanese words:

 - o Hajime

 - o Mate

 - o Rei

 - In which country was Judo devised?

 - Explain the meaning of the Japanese terminology used for this grade (see table below).